josugoar/csp/README.md

 # C Smart Pointers (CSP)

 CSP is a C++ inspired smart pointer library for C23 (although it can be backported to C11 but wanted to check out the new features) specifically inspired by [Boost.SmartPtr](https://www.boost.org/doc/libs/1_82_0/libs/smart_ptr/doc/html/smart_ptr.html) and C++20 smart pointers from the [memory](https://en.cppreference.com/w/cpp/memory) header and the corresponding [libc++](https://github.com/llvm/llvm-project/tree/main/libcxx) implementation.
 It makes extensive use of modern C23 features such as `nullptr`, `constexpr`, attributes, unnamed arguments and `auto` type inference, as well as C11 atomics and threads, so a C23 compiler is required to build it.
-At the time of writing, only GCC is able to be used due to the lack of constexpr support of Clang, check support in [cppreference](https://en.cppreference.com/w/c/23).
+At the time of writing, only GCC is able to be used due to the lack of support of Clang, verify C23 support at [cppreference](https://en.cppreference.com/w/c/23).

 ## Features

+* **Strict ownership semantics** up to what the C language allows.
+This is to say that ownership modifying operations must be explicitly stated in code and force the programmer to make the right decisions.
+Thanks to the "pass by value" nature of csp smart pointers, it is not possible (in a conventional fashion) to mix up types when passing pointers around.

 * **RAII** (Resource Acquisition Is Initialization), thanks to the use of GCC's cleanup attribute.
 This is mainly for convenience and to avoid having to call each objects "destructor" (or equivalent in C) manually.
 Inspired by its use in the [systemd](https://news.ycombinator.com/item?id=11305142) codebase.
-Avoid unless specifically using [GNUC](https://gcc.gnu.org/onlinedocs/gcc/C-Extensions.html) *-std=gnu** instead of plain C.
+Avoid unless specifically using [GNUC](https://gcc.gnu.org/onlinedocs/gcc/C-Extensions.html) *-std=gnu** instead of plain C. Also, having defined the API, it is possible to use a custom static analyzer to check wheater smart pointer destructors are called, which would "entirely" solve the memory allocation problem while defining strict ownership semantics.

 * A **similar interface to C++** smart pointers, with the exception of having to aquire the pointer from the smart pointer using the `get` function to manipulate it.
-This is due to the lack of operator overloading in C. Aside from that, it follows the standard "object oriented" interface commonly used in C libraries that is similar to the `init` and `destroy` functions originally present in posix, the C standard library and others, except for pointer like objects where copying is innexpensive (that's why "contructors" return a copy).
+This is due to the lack of operator overloading in C. Aside from that, it follows the standard "object oriented" interface commonly used in C libraries that is similar to the `init` and `destroy` functions originally present in posix, the C standard library and others, except that constructors return a copy due to the inexpensive nature of smart pointers (this allows for a **very** succinct calling style).

 * **Thread safe** reference counting, using C11 atomics and threads.
 Non local shared pointers make use of atomic operations to ensure thread safety and employ some of the optimizations present in libc++, altough not extensive.